MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

    - **New Attendance** – Use to collect attendance from group members.
 This template enables custom configurations to customize attendance requirements of customers.

    - **New Survey** – Use to request specific answers from group members.
-Create a Survey Action with pre-filled questions.
+Create a Survey Action with prefilled questions.
 You can send this Action via the app at regular intervals.

-   - **New Checklist** – Use to request updates on pre-configured checklist items from group members.
+   - **New Checklist** – Use to request updates on preconfigured checklist items from group members.

    - **Announcement** – Use to collect any type of feedback from a group.

-4. Fill out the information on the page, and click or tap **Next**.
+4. Fill out the information on the page, and select or tap **Next**.

    |Menu  |What it's for  |
    |---------|---------|